 Messrs.
-Bloss, Carlsen, Needham and Orza have 7, 5, 6 and 3 years, respectively, of benefit service under the pension plan (which includes years of benefit service credited under the Watts pension plan) and are eligible for tier one benefits.
+Bloss, Carlsen and Orza have 7, 5 and 3 years, respectively, of benefit service under the pension plan (which includes years of benefit service credited under the Watts pension plan) and are eligible for tier one benefits.
 Mr. Trapani has no years of benefit service under the pension plan and is accordingly not currently eligible for any retirement benefits under the pension plan or the supplemental plan.
-Other employees are eligible for tier two benefits.
 Eligible employees are currently limited to a maximum annual benefit under the pension plan of \$130,000 (subject to cost of living adjustments) under Internal Revenue Code requirements regardless of their years of service or final average compensation.
 Accordingly, under current salary levels and law, annual benefits are limited to such amount under the pension plan.